MWSPA Patrol Policy Manual

 The MWSPA recognizes members who provide advanced medical services rendered by registered nurses and physicians who are regulated by the Health Care Professions Act.

 Nurses must hold registration with the College of Registered Nurses of BC (CRNBC)

-- Required to have a current CPR-C or CPR-HCP certification
+- Required to have a current CPR-HCP certification

 - Required to have a current OEC, OFA Level-3, or an equivalency course (see above)

 - CRNBC registered nurses qualify to challenge OEC or OFA Level-3 as per NSP or Worksafe Regulations